PuZZleDucK/Inclusivity-2020-January/slides/slide5.md

 - Wired
 - Wireless
 - DIY
+- Speed to download a distro

 Note:
+Network

 Will we provide a network?
 Just Wifi or wired too? or just BYO?

+Big distros could take a long time to download if we want anything goes

 ---